phcreery/vkdt/src/pipe/modules/okgmtclp/readme.md

 * `L0` luminance point to project to.
 L0=0.5 is hue independent.
 L0=L_cusp will project to the luminance value equal to that of the cusp of the hue
 * `project` projection target. single point will project all out-of-gamut points to the same target. adaptive blends between pure chroma compression and projection towards a single point
 * `alpha` only applicable when the projection is adaptive
+* `dspyl` selected luminance value for the dspy preview. ignored if picked input is connected
+* `dspyc` selected chroma value for the dspy preview. ignored if picked input is connected
+* `dspyh` selected hue value for the dspy preview. ignored if picked input is connected

 ## connectors